A coronary artery bypass graft (CABG) is a surgical procedure. It is used to treat coronary heart disease.

 You're also much more likely to be affected if:

 Coronary heart disease can cause angina.
 This is chest pain caused reduced flow of blood to the heart.

-Many cases of angina can be treated with medication.
+Many cases of angina can be treated with medicine.
 Severe angina may need a CABG to improve the blood supply to the heart.

 Another risk of coronary heart disease is one of the plaques in the coronary artery rupturing.
 This can create a blood clot.
 If the blood clot blocks the blood supply to the heart, it can trigger a heart attack.